sigroot/ACM_Blockchain_Demo/README.md

 ### 02-Chains

 This section adds a "chain" struct to hold blocks.
 It also defines the "genesis block", or the first block in a chain.
+Each block will be connected to this genesis block.

+### 03-AddingBlocks

+This section deals with adding blocks to the chain.
+Now blocks can be seen to each relate to the last block in the chain.
+If a block in the middle is modified, then the hashes in that block and the next block will be innacurate.
+Because the block's **prev_hash** is factored into its **this_hash**, each block following the modified block would also need to be modified for the hashes to become consistent again.